ST. PETERSBURG, Fla. — There won't be any repairs to Tropicana Field after all, it appears.

 Council members eventually delayed the vote on finalizing bonds to pay for their share of construction for the stadium and infrastructure for the Historic Gas Plant redevelopment project.

-Speaking to the Council, Auld apologized for the tone of a letter recently sent to the city, saying the deal was in jeopardy.
-Auld said their letter was not meant to be threatening. | Read the full letter here
+Speaking to the Council, Auld apologized for the tone of a letter recently sent to the county, saying the deal was in jeopardy.
+Auld said the team's letter was not meant to be threatening. | Read the full letter here.

 Welch had supported the city putting forward the money needed to repair Tropicana Field ever since the roughly $55 million price tag was revealed.
 City Council Chair Deborah Figgs-Sanders says to her understanding, the city has a contractural obligation to pay for repairs.